joseph-oicr/docker-jekyll/README.md

 Run [jekyll](http://jekyllrb.com) in a [Docker](http://docker.io) container without installing [jekyll](http://jekyllrb.com) on your host system.

-This is mainly intended for trying out [GitHub Pages](https://pages.github.com) before commit.
+This is mainly intended for trying out [GitHub Pages](https://pages.github.com) locally before committing them.

 How To Serve Existing GitHub Pages
 ----------------------------------

 If you already have your [GitHub Pages](https://pages.github.com) checked out in a local directory `~/my-proj`, do the following:

-1) Run the docker image with your [GitHub Pages](https://pages.github.com) mapped to `/home/jekyll/doc-root`
+1. Run the docker image with your [GitHub Pages](https://pages.github.com) mapped to `/home/jekyll/doc-root`

 ```bash
 docker run -v ~/my-proj:/home/jekyll/doc-root -t -i fstab/jekyll
 ```

-or, if you are using _boot2docker_
+or, if you are using `boot2docker`

 ```bash
 docker run -v ~/my-proj:/home/jekyll/doc-root -p4000:4000 -t -i fstab/jekyll
 ```

-2) Go to the `doc-root` directory
+2. Go to the `doc-root` directory

 ```bash
 cd /home/jekyll/doc-root
 ```

-2) Update jekyll.
+3. Update jekyll.

 If you have a `Gemfile` in your [GitHub Pages](https://pages.github.com), run